 Deutsche Bank AG engages in the provision of corporate banking and investment services.
-It operates through the following segments: Global Markets (GM); Corporate and Investment Banking (CIB); Private, Wealth, and Commercial Clients (PW&CC); Deutsche Asset Management (Deutsche AM); Postbank (PB); and Non-Core Operations Unit (NCOU).
-The GM segment includes the sales and trading related activities of the former Corporate Banking and Securities segment.
-The CIB segment comprises of the combined corporate business components of the Corporate Banking and Securities and Global Transaction Banking businesses.
-The PW&CC segment covers German and International Private and Commercial Clients businesses.
-The Deutsche AM segment contains the asset management activities.
-The PB segment reflects the core components and non-core components of Postbank.
-The NCOU segment no longer contains the aforementioned non-core components related to Postbank.
+It operates through the following business segment: Global Markets (GM); Corporate & Investment Banking (CIB); Private, Wealth and Commercial Clients (PW&CC); Deutsche Asset Management (Deutsche AM); Postbank (PB); Non-Core Operations Unit (NCOU); Consolidation & Adjustments and Other.
+The GM segment offers financial products worldwide including trading and hedging services to institutions and corporate clients.
+The CIB segment refers to the corporate finance and global transaction banking businesses.
+The PW&CC segment offers private and commercial banking as well as in wealth management solutions, and financial services in both the Bank's home market in Germany and internationally.
+The Deutsche AM segment refers to the financial futures for all its clients: individual investors and the institutions that serve them.
+The Postbank segment offers postal and parcel services in its branches in cooperation with Deutsche Post DHL AG and focuses on business activities related to retail banking and corporate banking.
+The NCOU segment aims to reduce risks associated with capital-intensive assets that are not core to the strategy.
 The company was founded by Adelbert Delbrueck on March 10, 1870 and is headquartered in Frankfurt am Main, Germany.